Fargo North High School: Orchestra

 There are three string orchestras: one featuring freshman, known as the Spartan orchestra, another for students in grades 10–12, known as the symphony orchestra, and an audition group for all grades, known as the chamber orchestra.
 The chamber orchestra rehearses on their own time after school hours as a small group of highly dedicated musicians.
 Occasionally, the orchestra is joined by band students playing woodwind, brass, percussion, and sometimes, although seldom, voice accompaniment from the choir.
 The orchestras are conducted by Greg Schultz.

-Theatre
+Drama

 Fargo North Theatre activities include International Thespian Society Troupe #4561, a technical theatre crew, and Performing Arts classes.
 There are three main shows a year - a musical in the fall, a one-act play in the winter that also performs at the Fargo Area One-Act Festival, and a straight show in the spring.
 Fargo North also has an improv group called the Improvinati, which puts on performances monthly.
 Since 2004, the theatre department has been directed by Thomas Gillen.